-Based on this sequel to The Three Musketeers, written by Alexandre Dumas, the plot follows an historic event.
+Based on this sequel to The Three Musketeers, this adventure follows an historic event.
 There once was a man who was kept captive from around 1670 until his death in 1703 with a velvet cloth always covering his face.
 This man caused much speculation among writers of this time period.
 Dumas’ work is a continuation of his stories of The Three Musketeers, which we produced a few years ago.
 He changes the velvet cloth to an idea of a more severe iron mask and speculates that it is the king’s identical twin being hidden.
-If you loved The Three Musketeers, you’re bound to love The Man in the Iron mask with rapier sword fighting, witty repartee and a very dramatic plot.
+If you loved The Three Musketeers, you’re bound to love Iron Mask, with rapier sword fighting, witty repartee, and a very dramatic plot.
 For performer biographies, please click here.

 August: Clue, The Musical